About Sydney Festival

 Each January, Sydney Festival presents bold and memorable experiences that ignite, unite, and excite the city of Sydney.

-The first Festival took place in 1977 and it has since grown to become one of Australia's largest annual cultural celebrations with an international reputation for modern, popular and intelligent programming.
+It has since grown to become one of Australia's largest annual cultural celebrations with an international reputation for modern, popular and intelligent programming.
 Sydney Festival celebrates our city, and the Festival’s style and energy reflect the confidence, diversity and vigour of one of the world's most beautiful cities.

 The Festival has a rich history of bringing the world’s best artists and companies to Sydney stages, and showcasing and nurturing the best of Australia’s homegrown talent.